nu11secur1ty/G0BurpSQLmaPI/README.md

 You can redistribute this software by following the strict rules!!!

 ### NOTE:
-This software is not for `beginners` or people who are not in the IT sector!
+This software is not for `beginners` or people not in the IT sector!
-- Do not blame me dear all, who don't understand anything of it!
+- Do not blame me, dear all, who don't understand anything about this software!
 This is [YOUR PROBLEM](https://www.youtube.com/watch?v=q291rwrDiCQ)!
 - KR @nu11secur1ty